makindemayowa/redux-app/assignment-02/README.md

 Please save the fare in Redux and then provide it to the components by reading it from the Redux store.

+The goal is to create a page displaying multiple widgets based on the data from the server.
+Page consists of multiple rows and each row should have 3 widgets for desktop, 2 for smaller devices and then 1 item per row for mobile.

 ## Requirements